-NTVDMx64 makes it possible to run DOS applications under 64-bit Windows 7, Windows 10.
-(It is reported to work correctly with Windows Server 2008 R2, and perhaps other Windows Server versions.)
+NTVDMx64 makes it possible to run old DOS applications under 64-bit Windows 7 and Windows 10.
+(It is reported to work correctly with Windows Server 2008 R2, and perhaps also with more recent Windows Server versions.)

-Unlike emulator applications like vDos and DOSBox, NTVDMx64 is fully integrated with Windows, with the same access to the Windows file system and ports that NTVDM has under 32-bit Windows.
+Unlike emulator applications such as vDos and DOSBox, NTVDMx64 is fully integrated with Windows, with the same access to the Windows file system and ports that NTVDM has under 32-bit Windows.
 NTVDMx64 does not perform as quickly as DOSBox or vDos, but its integration is a unique and important advantage.
-For example, a DOS application running under NTVDMx64 can print directly to LPT1 if the computer has a parallel port; this is impossible under DOSBox or vDos.
+For example, a DOS application running under NTVDMx64 can print directly to LPT1 if the computer has a parallel port; this is impossible under DOSBox (although possible with vDos through a configuration option).

 NTVDMx64 is not my work!
 It is a patched version of Microsoft's original NTVDM, based on the leaked source code of Windows NT, and patched by a programmer who calls himself "Leecher1337."
 The leaked source code may not be distributed legally, so, in order to avoid legal problems, Leecher1337 publishes only patch files that contain modifications to the original code.
-These patch files may be downloaded from his Github page.
+These patch files may be downloaded from his GitHub page.
 With the proper development environment, the patched Windows NT code can be compiled to build a 64-bit version of NTVDM, which Leecher1337 has named NTVDMx64.
+Don't be clueless!
+Do not waste your valuable time sending me questions about NTVDMx64!
+I don't know the answer!
+Post your questions on Leecher1337's GitHub page!
+I really mean this!

-Leecher1337 does not distribute a compiled version of his patched version, but I have obtained a copy together with an installer, which may be downloaded here.
+Leecher1337 does not distribute a compiled version of his patched version, but I have obtained a copy, together with an installer, which may be downloaded here.
+I did not build this copy; I obtained it from another source.
 To install NTVDMx64, run INSTALL.BAT, and restart your system when prompted.
 If you want, you may uninstall it from the Control Panel or PC Settings.
+This installer is frequently updated to match the latest version of Leecher1337's code.
+(Updated June 2021.)

 Windows Smart Screen may refuse to let the installer run; choose Run Anyway from the buttons that appear when you click on More Info (or some similar setting).
 Windows Defender may block a DLL in the program; find it in the Quarantine settings, click on its name, and choose Restore.
+Other anti-virus programs may similarly block the installation.
+Don't complain to me or to Leecher1337; complain to your anti-virus vendor.
+And don't waste your extremely valuable time asking me or Leecher1337 whether this software is unsafe.
 If you don't want to override these security features, don't use this software.

 Cautions and warnings: NTVDMx64 uses non-standard methods of process propagation to inject loader code into 32-bit and 64-bit applications.
 I don't know exactly what this means, but I am reliably told that this may cause problems not yet recognized.
 You may want to experiment with a VMware or other virtual machine before running it on production systems.
 Also, it has been tested only under 64-bit Windows 7 and 64-bit Windows 10.
 Do not attempt to run it under any earlier version!